 Silkscreen, screen ink, collage.

-Blues and the Abstract Truth was recently purchased by the law offices of Ackerman Senterfitt in Dallas; each panel is70 x 42 inches
+Blues and the Abstract Truth was recently purchased by the law offices of Ackerman Senterfitt in Dallas; the image area of each panel is 64 x 40 inches